 The metadata includes:

 - Private ID: Identifier that you specify for each sample at the time of sample upload.
-Only users in your Group can see it.
+Only users in your Group can see this ID.

 - Public ID: Refers to the GISAID ID.
 If a GISAID ID is not available, the CZ GEN EPI platform will automatically generate a public ID based on when the sample was uploaded (sequential number/year).
 Note that private samples will also receive a Public ID.
 However, private samples will not be visible to other groups.

 - Collection Date: User-provided date on which the sample was collected from an individual or an environment.